GothenburgBitFactory/timewarrior/doc/rfc_command_definition.md

 ### Behavior
 * If there is no active time tracking `stop` has no effect.
-* In case of active time tracking, `stop` closes the current open interval.
+* In case of active time tracking, `stop` closes the current open interval at the specified `date`.
 * If a tag list is given, a new open interval is created with all tags which are part of the current interval's tag list but not part of the given tag list.
 Tags which are part of the given tag list but not part of the current interval's tag list are ignored.